coalaura/echo-vault/README.md

 # Arch Linux
 sudo pacman -S ffmpeg gifsicle
 ```
-3. Run the binary once in the target directory to create `config.yml` and the `storage/` folder.
+3. Run the binary once in the target directory to create `config.yml` and `storage/`.
 4. Edit `config.yml` to enable features and set your domain, port, and upload token.
 5. (Optional) Install the provided [echo_vault.service](echo_vault.service) unit next to the binary.
 6. Make the binary executable: `chmod +x echo_vault`.